-In addition to the resources listed on the above-tabbed pages, Sawyer Library has specific guides that detail the usage of major citation styles used at Suffolk:
+Sawyer Library has specific guides linking resources for major citation styles used at Suffolk:

-The illustration to the right (the cover of a recent edition with art by Maira Kalman) is of one of the many editions of The Elements of Style that Sawyer Library owns.
+The illustration to the right (art by Maira Kalman) is of one of the many editions of The Elements of Style that Sawyer Library owns.
 This classic handbook of grammar and usage was first created by Cornell University English professor William Strunk in 1918.
 Later, it was revised by E. B. White (who is best known as the author of the beloved Children's Lit novel, Charlotte's Web).

-The original "Strunk" is now available free on the web (but watch out for those pop-ups!)
+The original "Strunk" is now available free on the web (but watch out for pop-ups).

 We have many editions of the revised "Strunk & White," too.

 Just for fun...
 If you would like to see Ms. Kalman's video homage to Strunk & White, click the below picture to take a look at a YouTube Video:

 Want to see whether we have online access to a particular periodical?